DarkExist/DatingApp/README.md

 # DatingApp

-# This is dating appwith neuronal network
+# This is dating app with neuronal network